 By becoming an independent optometry prescriber, you’re changing your scope of practice to take you to the highest level for an optometrist.
 This opens up new career options, such as working in a hospital environment or alongside a local GP.

-This short course module is designed to be flexible in allowing you to study and reach your goals at your own pace.
-Our health CPD courses are credit-bearing modules that contribute to a University degree or award.
+This module is designed to be flexible in allowing you to study and reach your goals at your own pace.
+Our Health CPD modules are credit-bearing modules that contribute to a University degree or award.

 Transfer course credits towards postgraduate taught degree

-As a health care professional, once you've completed this course you could offset 15 credits as part of a postgraduate programme, continuing your study with further modules to make up a Postgraduate Certificate (PGCert) 60 credits, Postgraduate Diploma (PGDip) 120 credits or Master of Science (MSc) 180 credits qualification (all credits must be awarded within five years of study commencing).
+As a health care professional, once you've completed this module you could offset 15 credits as part of a postgraduate programme, continuing your study with further modules to make up a Postgraduate Certificate (PGCert) 60 credits, Postgraduate Diploma (PGDip) 120 credits or Master of Science (MSc) 180 credits qualification (all credits must be awarded within five years of study commencing).

 This course is worth 15 credits